Meredeth Turshen: Exhibitions

 Turshen has explored nature, landscapes, and interior spaces in her art, capturing and expressing them through a blend of abstract and figurative compositions.
 In 2008 she was inducted as a signature member of the National Association of Women Artists.
 Her solo exhibitions include Post Scriptum, Ceres Gallery, New York (2009); Sudden Appearances, Viridian Gallery, New York (2010); Imagined Realities, hob’art cooperative gallery, Hoboken, NJ (2014); The Lie of the Land, Edward Williams Gallery, Fairleigh Dickinson University, Hackensack, NJ (2016); Arguments of Light, Beamesderfer Gallery, Highland Park, NJ (2016); New Views of Old Hoboken, Hoboken Historical Museum, Hoboken, NJ (2020); Life Distilled, Alfa Arts Gallery, New Brunswick (2020) and Latitudes/Longitudes/Meridians, Alfa Arts Gallery, New Brunswick, NJ (2021).

-Turshen has also participated in many group exhibitions, including the 2010 Binaries, Watchung Arts Center, Watchung, NJ; Viridian Artists at Onward Gallery, Tokyo, Japan (2010); The Women in our Lives, hob’art cooperative gallery, Hoboken, NJ (2015); Similarities and Differences, Viridian Gallery, NY (2017); Collages: The Art of Layering, National Association of Women Artists, NYC (2019); and Ingres's Violin: Writers who Paint, The Writers Room, NYC (2022).
+Turshen has also participated in many group exhibitions, including the 2010 Binaries, Watchung Arts Center, Watchung, New Jersey; Viridian Artists at Onward Gallery, Tokyo, Japan (2010); The Women in our Lives, hob’art cooperative gallery, Hoboken, NJ (2015); Similarities and Differences, Viridian Gallery, NY (2017); Collages: The Art of Layering, National Association of Women Artists, NYC (2019); and Ingres's Violin: Writers who Paint, The Writers Room, NYC (2022).